JohnSilentHill/JohnSilentHill/README.md

 Yet tragically, my course requires me to use all these windows/mac oriented programs, and so I unfortunately cannot really rely on a poorly configured Linux OS for my day-to-day work.

-**"But Arch is the best distro 🤓☝️"**
-**No it's not.**

-Well, not for me anyway since I need to dualboot since Windows & Adobe products are required on my university course.
+Arch is probably not for me anyway since I need to dualboot - which would require me turning off fastboot and hibernate.
 Also, I'd really hate for something to break (such as an audio driver) half way through something important.

 **Instead, I'm learning Python.**